 There are no tax advantages associated with scrip dividends compared to cash dividends; they are both treated as taxable income in exactly the same way.
 The cash value of shares received as part of a bonus issue needs to be declared and taxed under the dividend taxation rules.

-Tax must be paid in respect of any dividend payments above the dividend allowance (currently £500 in the tax year 6 April 2024 to 5 April 2025).
+Tax must be paid in respect of any dividend payments above the dividend allowance (currently £500).
 The tax paid in respect of dividends above this allowance depends on the income tax band: 8.75% for the basic rate, 33.75% for the higher rate, and 39.35% for the additional rate.
 GOV.UK provides official guidance on tax on dividends.

 If shares received as part of a bonus issue are subsequently sold, Capital Gains Tax may be due.
 For information on Capital Gains issues in relation to bonus issues, see GOV.UK – capital gains manual.